kraken-robotics/The-Kraken-Pathfinding/README.md

 - describe your problem as best as possible.
 If you can post a minimal code that triggers the bug, it will be much easier for me ;
 - attach any relevant file.

+## License

+This project is licensed under the [MIT license](https://raw.githubusercontent.com/PFGimenez/The-Kraken-Pathfinding/master/LICENSE), which is very permissive.
+I'd love to know the projects that use Kraken ; please keep me posted !

+## Acknowledgements

+I would like to thank the [INTech robotics club](https://github.com/Club-INTech) that taught me all I know about robotics and greatly influenced the developpement of Kraken.

 ## Bibliography

 [1] Samson, C. (1995).
 Control of chained systems application to path following and time-varying point-stabilization of mobile robots.
 IEEE transactions on Automatic Control, 40(1), 64-77.